KawfeyShop/Portfolio/README.md

 ## The Story:
 ### Early Life:
 I grew up in South-West Ohio.
 Growing up I found an early love for computers.
 I started playing games and dedicated myself in high school and became a top 63 player in North America in my respective game.
 Because of this, I learned early on what it takes to work towards being the best.
-And while I realize now that I may have missed out on certain aspects of life and had am improper balance, I will always be greatful for this mindset.
+And while I realize now that I may have missed out on certain aspects of life and had an improper balance, I will always be greatful for this mindset.
 I carry it everywhere and employ it wherever possible.

 ### Start of College
 In 2021, I started attending school at Bowling Green State University.
 I changed majors multiple times but decided to settle on Computer Science with a specialization in Digital Forensics.